andreaskoher/effective_distance/README.md

 # Step 2: Load the network

-We assume, that the mobility network is stored in a comma seperated file (.csv) following the convention SOURCE, TARGET, FLUX.
+We assume, that the mobility network is stored in a comma separated file (.csv) following the convention SOURCE, TARGET, FLUX.
 The node IDs are interpreted as integers and have to run from 0 to number_of_nodes - 1.
 The fluxes have to be positive and will be saved as float numbers.
 ```python
 myEffectiveDistance = ed.EffectiveDistances("data/US_largest500_airportnetwork.csv")
 ```